jperkin/pm/README.md

 * TOML configuration file for easy setup and extensibility.
 * Supports multiple repositories and multiple prefixes.
-* Designed for stricter conformance and safety (has already led to finding one pkg\_summary(5) bug on SmartOS).
+* Designed for stricter conformance and safety (has already led to finding one `pkg\_summary(5)` bug on SmartOS).
-* Significantly faster!  pm(1) may use a bit more memory than pkgin but delivers a much faster experience, even with stricter database checks.
+* Significantly faster!
+It may use a bit more memory than pkgin but delivers a much faster experience, even with stricter database checks.
 Timings for various commands in seconds compared on an HP N36L from cold:

 | Command |  pm | pkgin |
 |--------:|----:|------:|